Passing California Smog Tests

 Jan 2008 Update:

 CARB is now requiring a "Low Pressure Fuel Evaporate Test" of the fuel tank.
 Any leaks due to cracked hoses in the system after pressurization is going to result in a fail.
-CARB has provided some videos that explains how the test is done:
+CARB has provided some info that explains how the test is done:

 The ramifications of this test are that the fuel filler neck and hoses must allow the fuel tank to seal and the fuel evaporative lines that lead to the charcoal canister must also seal (no cracks).